Attempted jailbreak at a Congo prison kills 129 people as chaos erupts with a stampede and gunshots

 Gunfire inside the prison started around midnight on Sunday and lasted into Monday morning, local residents in the area said.

 Videos posted online show bodies lying on the ground inside the prison, many of them with visible injuries.
-Another video shows inmates carrying bodies that appeared to be lifeless onto a vehicle.
+Another video shows inmates carrying bodies that appeared to be lifeless and loading them into a vehicle.

 There were no signs of forced entry into the prison, which is located in the city center, 5 kilometers (3 miles) from the presidential palace.